 Simple Guidelines for Eating Healthy

 I read a lot of nutritional advice, most of which is rarely supported by science and some of which is unfortunately flat out wrong.
-But in my role as a health coach (currently studying online at the Institute of Integrative Nutrition in New York) I try to give my clients, friends and family solid guidelines for healthful eating which are backed by science and which, of course, I follow myself.
+But in my role as a Certified International Health Coach I try to give my clients, friends and family solid guidelines for healthful eating which are backed by science and which, of course, I follow myself.

 Before I list those guidelines here, I need to make it clear that none of them are “laws”, and in fact are not based on proper randomised control trials.
 Most dietary advice unfortunately isn’t.
 Equally important, none of these guidelines are “mine”.
 There are plenty of articles out there expounding the same principles.
 But I still strongly recommend these guidelines because of the tremendous personal health benefits I’ve received from them and because of their basis in science and not in fad.

 1. Eat a wide variety of completely unprocessed foods to get most of your nutrition.
 This means eating fruits, vegetables, meats, etc., that haven’t been cooked or otherwise changed from their original form.
 For instance, it is better to eat sugar from 2 apples rather than drink the same amount of sugar in a glass of processed apple juice.

 2. Eat lightly processed foods less often.
 Obviously lightly processed foods like pasta, flour, and olive oil are normally bought pre-prepared instead of prepared at home from raw ingredients (try making your own pasta at home from raw flour!)
 These foods, however, should be eaten along with plenty of unprocessed foods, and they shouldn’t be eaten too often.